raj-gun/NonSysID/NonSysID-i/README.md

 ## Evaluating an Identified Model

-Use `model_simulation_i` to evaluate an identified ARX-i model on identification or test data:
+Use `model_simulation_i` to evaluate an identified input-only model on identification or test data:

 ```matlab
 k = 20;